On the Vocabulary of Grammar-Based Codes and the Logical Consistency of Texts: Excess-bounding lemma

 follows from Lemma \ref{theoExcessBound}.
 From inequality (\ref{DiffFF}) and inequality $\limsup_{n}\, (a_n+b_n)\ge \limsup_{n} a_n+ \liminf_{n} b_n$, we obtain

 Secondly, if $G_1(n) = gn + \tilde G_1(n)$ then

-A~brief justification of the later statement is as follows.
+A~brief justification of the latter statement is as follows.
 The left-hand side implies that $G(n)=G_2(n)-gn-Bn^\beta\ge 0$ for all but finitely $n$ and a~certain $B>0$.
 Then it suffices to apply Lemma \ref{theoExcessBound} to obtain the right-hand side.